 Navigating the Screen Time World

-Screen time is an inescapable reality today, but there is strong research that too much screen time can have serious health consequences.
+Screen time is an inescapable reality today.
+There is however, strong research that too much screen time can have serious health consequences.
 In November of 2016, the American Academy of Pediatrics released a policy statement with research backed positions regarding screen time and young children.
-Read on for a summary of that statement.
+Continue reading for a summary of that statement.

 Who Should Have Screen Time?

-Under Age 2: Children in this age group learn best from face to face interactions and adult conversations and play.
-Screen time in the form of face timing or skype is considered acceptable for children under two, according to the American Academy of Pediatrics.
+Children in this age group learn best from face to face interactions and adult conversations and play.
+Screen time in the form of face timing or skype is acceptable for children under two.
+This is according to the American Academy of Pediatrics.
 However, any sort of screen entertainment before the age of 2 can be harmful to learning and attention development.
 This even includes learning based screen use.

-Preschoolers Aged 3-5: Children in this age group can learn from interactions with media, but their brain best absorbs the information when it is shared with an adult.
-Learning based apps and shows are most helpful when an adult or older peer is interacting with the media along side them.
-Choose apps and shows that have variety in content and that encourage two player interactions.
-Sesame Workshops and PBS Kids apps and shows have research backing their ability to help kids learn early reading and math skills.
+Children in this age group can learn from interactions with media.
+But, their brain best absorbs the information when it is shared with an adult.
+Additionally, learning based apps and shows are most helpful when an adult or older peer is interacting with the media along side them.
+Choose apps and shows that have variety in content and encourage two player interactions.
+For instance, Sesame Workshops and PBS Kids apps and shows have research backing their ability to help kids learn early reading and math skills.
 In addition, it’s important to keep screen time to about one hour per day, tallied up between all screens.

 Skills that help learning and school readiness the most include: the ability to control emotions and impulses, flexible thinking, and sticking with a difficult task.
 These are learned best through interactions with parents, other caring adults, or playing outside with friends.
 These skills are not well learned through digital media.